-New article on NPR featuring the work of Professor Erica Chenoweth.
+A new article on NPR features the work of Professor Erica Chenoweth.

 "Chenoweth trawled through 323 campaigns for regime change or self-determination worldwide from 1900 to 2006.